-The City of Melrose will be restarting the Melrose Community Electricity Aggregation program for residents and businesses in June of 2019.
+The City of Melrose restarted the Melrose Community Electricity Aggregation program for residents and businesses in June of 2019.
 The primary goals of the program are to provide competitive choice, longer-term price stability and more renewable energy options to participating consumers.
 The program was approved by the Board of Aldermen and the Massachusetts Department of Public Utilities.

 You may view the City of Melrose CEA rates on the Program Details page.